2018-2019 Flu Shots

 Do not go to class, the dining hall or campus events.
 It is important that you notify Health Services at ext 7261 or 410-778-7261 as soon as possible for further instructions.
 If Health Services is not open please self isolate in your room and follow the instructions at the following web sites.

-Students, faculty and staff with flu like illness will be advised to go home to be cared for by family and to minimize the risk of spreading flu to others.
-Students, faculty, and staff should not return to campus until fever free for a minimum of 24 hours without the use of fever reducing medications.
+Students, faculty and staff with flu like illness will be advised to go home if possible to be cared for by family and to minimize the risk of spreading flu to others.
+Students, faculty, and staff should not return to campus until fever free for a minimum of 48 hours without the use of fever reducing medications.
 Arrangements will be made to assist students who are unable to return home.

 Warning Signs and Symptoms for Adults with Flu